reviewer anastasia miari

 Located just a short walk from the fashionable Marais district, this former bathhouse—built in 1885—has long been known for its celebrity clientele and links with Paris’ rock ‘n’ roll crowd.
 Exclusivity came in the 1980s, when the grand bathhouse building turned into a club for Paris’ elite, including Karl Lagerfeld, Yves Saint Laurent and a visiting Andy Warhol.
 Since then, Naomi Campbell, Kate Moss, Mick Jagger and David Bowie have partied here.
 It seems fair then, that Bacchus—god of revelry, raucous pleasure and epicurean delight—is used as a symbol of the hotel’s riotous past.

-Now, Les Bains operates both as a hotel and a club, borrowing from its past to reinvent its future relevance on the Parisian culture scene.
+Now, Les Bains operates both as a hotel and a club, borrowing from its past to reinvent its future relevance on the Parisian scene.
 The façade of the hotel has remained untouched, preserving Les Bains’ heritage.
 From the outside, the hotel melds seamlessly into a typical Parisian side street.
 Step inside for the combined creative vision of RDAI (Vincent Bastie, Tristan Auer and Denis Montel) designs; a slick and ultra-refined blending of old and new.
 Natural light streams in to the bar and restaurant area through floor-to-ceiling glass windows.
-Philippe Starck’s 1970s iconic black and white dance floor remains untouched, countered by textured felt walls and a burgundy-gloss ceiling that resembles an amplifier close-up.
+Philippe Starck’s 1970s iconic black and white dance floor remains untouched, countered by textured felt walls and a burgundy-gloss ceiling that resembles an amplifier up-close.
 The whole place shines.
-A lux sheen coats every surface and a rich perfume pervades every corridor.
+A luxe sheen coats every surface and fancy Le Labo perfume pervades every corridor.
 If we wanted to do Paris in style, we’ve come to the right place…

 hotel name & website: Les Bains, Paris